-All nominees are currently in compliance with these Board membership requirements, with the exception of Ms. Montiel and Mr. Conway who joined the Board in 2015 and have until 2020 to meet the requirements.
+All nominees are currently in compliance with these Board membership requirements, with the exception of Ms. Montiel, Mr. Conway and Mr. Rodkin with respect to the stock ownership requirement.
+Ms. Montiel and Mr. Conway joined the Board in 2015 and have until 2020 to meet the stock ownership requirement, while Mr. Rodkin joined the Board in 2017 and has until 2022.